 As an opiate, it functions as a depressant in the central nervous system.
 Depressants slow down the functions and the activities of the body and brain.
 Long-term effects from addiction include low blood pressure, headaches, nausea, constipation and developing tolerance to the drug.
 The ingredient acetaminophen found in many pain medications can greatly increase the risk and danger of health problems.
 An overdose of acetaminophen based drugs can cause severe and threatening liver damage.

-We want to help you or your loved one through a caring and effective drug treatment program.
-Call us anytime for assistance at 1-877-997-3422.
+We are here to help you or your loved one through a caring and effective prescription drug treatment program.
+Call us anytime for assistance and further treatment information at 1-877-997-3422.